wso2/docs-security/en/docs/trust/wso2-public-cloud-data-protection-faq.md

 ### Where is the subscriber data stored?
 * **Asgardeo**
-  * Asgardeo organization administrator profiles and associated data would be stored in Asgardeo US deployment.
+  * Effective June 27, 2025, Asgardeo [Administrator profiles](https://wso2.com/asgardeo/docs/references/data-residency-in-asgardeo/#administrator-data) and [End User profiles](https://wso2.com/asgardeo/docs/references/data-residency-in-asgardeo/#administrator-data), along with their respective data, are stored in the deployment region selected during onboarding (US or EU).
-  * Asgardeo end-user profiles and associated data would be stored in the region where the deployment is provisioned (US or EU).
+    * Prior to this date, administrator profiles and their associated data were stored exclusively in the Asgardeo US deployment, while end user data was stored in regional deployments.
   * For detailed information please refer to [Data residency in Asgardeo](https://wso2.com/asgardeo/docs/references/data-residency-in-asgardeo/).

 * **Choreo**